What Test-Driven Scoffolding (TDS) does...

 I have considered expressing the TDS.cs code as a Visual Studio T4 text template, but for now have opted not to do so, to try to avoid complicating the code.
 (Some people may wish to edit and build without having to run a text-transformation tool such as Visual Studio.)

+However, I may post some examples of TDS usage.
 I am using TDS to assist me in developing some code for modifying ADO.NET Entity Framework (*.edmx) files, and I may post some example TDS test methods along with the finished code.
 So... there are no plans to change the TDS.cs code, but there may be additions to the documentation on this site.